 What sports can you do after a knee replacement?

-Following your procedure, it’s likely you’ll want to know whether it’s safe to play sport after a hip replacement.
+Following your procedure, it’s likely you’ll want to know whether it’s safe to play sport after a hip or knee replacement.
 The activities to avoid after a knee replacement are those that carry a high-risk of falling.
 Sports such as rugby, football and skiing should be avoided as these could cause damage to the new implant.
 Activities involving a lot of running and jumping should also be avoided, as well as sitting for prolonged periods of time.

 Swimming, golf, walking, cycling and gardening after a knee replacement are all excellent options to explore to keep fit.